daisuke1227/DaiSign-API/README.md

 # IPA Signing API

-Welcome to the IPA Signing API!
+Welcome to the Signing API!
 This API allows you to upload an IPA file, a `.p12` certificate, and a provisioning profile, and it returns a link to install the signed app.

 ## Features
 - Upload IPA files for signing.